whisk/acm-libs/README.md

-# acm-libs
+# ACM

-Libs and code samples for ACM
+Libs and code samples for programming contests.
+Mostly contains implementations of algorithms, data structures etc.

+Written in Ruby for ease of understanding.